jorgicio/jorgicio-gentoo-overlay/README.md

 ## Note for all people who send pull requests (MUST READ)

 All pull requests are welcomed to this repo, but if you do it, please use the [Gentoo Git Commit Message Format](https://devmanual.gentoo.org/ebuild-maintenance/index.html#git-commit-message-format).
 Thank you!

+## Note for all people who doesn't own a Github accound (MUST READ)

+If you don't have a Github account, you can email me but ONLY with the tag \[Gentoo\] (as you can see it, with brackets and respecting capital letters).
+Any mail sent without that, can't be read, because is too annoying searching emails when one has a lot of them.
+With that tag, I can filter it easily, so I can read those emails.

+Thanks in advance.

 ## Note for all MATE lovers (READ IT!!!)